-In February 2022, the Company provided formal written notice to the optionor that it wass declaring force majeure, as provided under the agreement, as access to the property has been unavailable to the Company for more than two years.
+In February 2022, the Company provided formal written notice to the option that it was declaring force majeure, as provided under the agreement, as access to the property has been unavailable to the Company for more than two years.
 During the year ended February 28, 2022, management impaired the carrying value of the property to \$1.
-During the year ended February 28, 2023, the Company incurred \$14,357 which has been recognized as exploration expenditures in the statement of comprehensive income.
+Subsequent to the year ended February 28, 2022, any exploration expenditures incurred on the property were directly charged to the statement of comprehensive income.

-During the year ended February 28, 2023, the Company received written notices from the optionor (i) rejecting the Company's force majeure claim and (ii) purporting to terminate the option agreement on the basis that the Company failed to make the required work expenditures within the option period specified in the agreement.
+During the year ended February 28, 2023, the Company received written notices from the option of (i) rejecting the Company's force majeure claim and (ii) purporting to terminate the option agreement on the basis that the Company failed to make the required work expenditures within the option period specified in the agreement.
 The Company considers itself to be in compliance with the terms of the option agreement, as amended, and intends to vigorously contest this termination notice.